Juvenile Law Certification

 View your Board Certification CLE credit hours online.
 Log in to your My Florida Bar account, and select “Show More” in the My Board Certifications section.
 Check “Show All” and select Juvenile Law from the drop down menu.
 Select the “Credit History” tab.
 It is recommended that you see how many credits are required for certification and the date the credits must be completed to qualify.

-2. You submitted an Initial Application for Certification by Oct.
-31, 2016, which was approved, you took the 2017 Juvenile Law Certification Examination, but you were unsuccessful in obtaining a passing score.
+2. You submitted an Initial Application for Certification by October 31, 2017 which was approved, you took the 2018 Juvenile Law Exam, but you were unsuccessful in obtaining a passing score.
+(Please note if you were unsuccessful on the 2017 and 2018 exam, you are not eligible to apply for the 2019 Juvenile Law Exam, but you may apply for the 2020 exam by submitting the Initial Application for Certification by October 31, 2019.)

 Standards for Board Certification in Juvenile Law – Rule 6-29